 I can remember, many years ago, hauling a five-gallon bucket filled with shotgun shells a sandwich, and a couple of cold Sun Drops to the dove field.
 Sometimes the sandwich and Sun Drops were gone way before any Tennessee doves hit the ground and sometimes they never did.
 There were also times, those that are remembered the most, when those Sun Drops were hot and that sandwich was soggy after non-stop action kept me from them.
 Rest assured though, at the end of the day back at the pick-up truck for pictures and stories, Those soggy sandwiches and hot Sun Drops tasted like a steak dinner on Saturday night.
 Here are a few tips for dove hunting in Tennessee for beginners based on those early days in Lynchburg, Tennessee.

 Dove season is a much anticipated day in the South.
 Some openers leave you wondering where the dove is while others are made for life-long memories and endless stories for the campfires and cookouts.
 Oh, and those dove-less hunts do still mean something.
 Friends and family get together and share in the misery of dusty sweat and 90-degree temperatures.
 Laughs can be heard across the field as folks head home early hoping for a better hunt next time.
 Seldom do I recall a bitter word voiced in a dove field no matter how tough the hunt.
 I remember many more bitter words when the doves were everywhere and someone, maybe me, couldn’t hit one to save their life.
-Hopefully, these tips can help you bag more doves and enjoy those hot Sun Drops and soggy sandwiches at the truck.
+Hopefully, these tips can help you when dove hunting in Tennessee and bag more birds.
+Enjoy those hot Sun Drops and soggy sandwiches at the truck.

 Dogs for Hunting Doves